The Growth and Distortion Theorems for Slice Monogenic Functions: Concluding remarks

 \section{Concluding remarks}

-As pointed out in Remark \ref{remark}, the counterpart of the convex combination identity $(\ref{eq: modulus12})$ in Lemma \ref{eq:norm} also hold for slice regular functions defined on Octonions or more general real alternative algebras under the extra assumption that $f$ preserves at least one slice.
+As pointed out in Remark \ref{remark}, the counterpart of the convex combination identity $(\ref{eq: modulus12})$ in Lemma \ref{eq:norm} also holds for slice regular functions defined on octonions or more general real alternative algebras under the extra assumption that $f$ preserves at least one slice.
 Therefore some of the results given in the preceding sections can be easily generalized by slight modification to these new settings.
-Finally, we conclude with a question connected with the paper's subject which we could not answer.
+Finally, we conclude with an open question connected with the subject of the present paper.